datamade/node-style-guide/Readme.md

 ### Stringify Django variables

-It is possible to use a Django context variables in JavaScript.
+It is possible to use Django context variables in JavaScript.
 Cast these as strings within the JS.

 *Right:*